nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User provides input with missing compulsory fields
+User provides input with missing compulsory fields.
   * 1a1.
 Reeve requests for appropriate input.
 <br> Use case resumes from step 1.